 1) Page Speed

-Page speed has become a critical SEO factor in 2017 and will become even more so as we push into 2018 and beyond.
+Page speed has become a critical SEO factor and will become even more crucial to your SEO efforts as we move into the future.

 This is because Google wants to provide immediate access to websites that are efficient and provide a first-rate user experience.
 Remember, your site visitors are simply referrals from Google.
 Your visitors are their customers first and foremost.